leanardiles/fit-journal/README.md

 2. Start the FastAPI backend: `uvicorn main:app --reload --host 0.0.0.0`
 3. Run on a virtual emulator (Pixel 9, API 37 recommended)

-> **Note:** The mobile app connects to the backend via `10.0.2.2:8000` on the emulator.
-Physical devices require the machine's local IP address instead.
+> **Note:** The mobile app auto-detects emulator vs physical device.
+Emulator uses `10.0.2.2:8000`.
+Physical devices require the machine's local IP address set in `ApiConfig.kt`.

 ### Test User
 You can use the following test user credentials: